RadioAstronomySoftwareGroup/pyuvdata/README.md

 # API
 The primary interface to data from python is via the UVData object.
-It provides import and export functionality to all supported file formats (UVFITS, Miriad, FHD) and can be interacted with directly.
-The primary calibration interface is via the UVCal object.
-The primary beam interface is via the UVBeam object.
+It provides import and export functionality to all supported file formats (UVFITS, Miriad, FHD, CASA measurement sets) and can be interacted with directly.
+Similarly, the primary calibration and beam interfaces are via the UVCal and UVBeam objects.
 The attributes of the UVData, UVCal and UVBeam objects are described in the uvdata_parameters, uvcal_parameters and uvbeam_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs).